arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Importantlearningandteachingevents/Functionalsequencesoflearninginteractions/Practiceresponsesequences/Thedistributionofpracticeopportunitiesintime/index.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "The distribution of practice opportunities in time "
+title: 'The distribution of practice opportunities in time '
-nav_order: Thedistributionofpracticeopportunitiesintime
-has_children: false
 ---
 # The distribution of practice opportunities in time